Who Should Attend

-Course Overview And Content
+Course Overview and Content

 Fundamental to the course content is to empower the delegates with the knowledge of how to assess the client’s ability to make a success of their businesses over time and therefore how to generate sufficient levels of free cash flow to repay their loans.
 Through the use and application of financial modelling and sensitivity analysis using Microsoft excel, this programme allows the delegate to measure anticipated risk impact on the client’s corporate cash flows and client debt repayment through the Debt Service Coverage Ratio.

-We will use applied real world debt structuring case studies and their financial models to understand the impact of credit risk on cash flow generation.
+We will use applied real world debt structuring in banking case studies and their financial models to understand the impact of credit risk on cash flow generation.
 We will therefore structure and sensitise base case and downside case lending scenarios as part of our debt structuring to ensure the creation of loan repayment schedules that can be realistically repaid from anticipated cash flow while protecting the bank’s debt exposure.

-In addition, the programme will focus of structuring the loan agreement to include secondary sources of debt repayment including guarantees, asset pledges and other covenants that shoud be included in the term loan document to protect the bank’s exposure.
+In addition, the programme will focus of structuring the loan agreement to include secondary sources of debt repayment including guarantees, asset pledges and other covenants that should be included in the term loan document to protect the bank’s exposure.

 This online training programme will be delivered through a highly interactive online platform.
 The course will be separated into eight, 90-minute sessions which will be delivered over three consecutive days.
 Delegates will work through case study exercises and questions in project groups and with the course trainer.